This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Limit your child's activities as directed.
 Your child will need to rest after his surgery.
 Ask your child's healthcare provider when he can return to his daily activities, such as school or sports.

 - Give your child liquids as directed.
 This will help prevent dehydration.
 Ask your child's healthcare provider how much liquid he needs.
 Liquids and foods that are cool or cold, such as water, apple or grape juice, popsicles, and gelatin, will help decrease pain and swelling.
 Do not give your child citrus juices, such as orange juice or grapefruit juice, because they may irritate his throat.
+Do not give your child hot liquids such as soup or tea.
+These liquids may hurt his throat.

 - Give your child soft foods for 10 to 14 days to decrease pain during eating.
 Examples are applesauce, scrambled or boiled eggs, mashed potatoes, macaroni, and ice cream.
 Once he can eat soft food easily, he may slowly begin to eat solid foods.
 Do not give him anything spicy, hot, or with sharp edges, such as chips.